DimitrisParaskevopoulos/ANN-classification-and-regression/README.md

   4. Data preprocessing
   5. Build, train, evaluate models
   6. Tune model and make predictions
-* Used artificial neural networks
+* Use of artificial neural networks

 ## Code and Resources Used